jaspector

 Unincorporated Gonzales County does not have a blanket general building permit requirement for all structures.
 County controls are narrower and include floodplain development, OSSF/septic work, driveway access, county road bores, utility and pipeline installation, seismic work, subdivision regulation, and certain waterline permits.

-Typical processing time is 5-7 business days for floodplain permits.
+Building permit processing times in unincorporated Gonzales County, TX typically run 5-7 business days for floodplain permits.
 Processing time varies by permit type..
+Timelines can vary based on project complexity and current department workload.